 The association name space is a controlled resource.
-Refer to the $HP\ OpenVMS$ System Manager's Manual for information on managing this resource.
+For information about managing this resource, see the HP OpenVMS System Manager's Manual.

 An attempt to open an association with a name not authorized as described in the HP OpenVMS System Manager's Manual will fail with the error SS\$ NOPRIV returned to the caller.
 In addition to making entries in the system's local association name space, a call to \$ICC_OPEN_ASSOC may also make an entry in a simple clusterwide registry of active associations.